 Another extreme wildfire season is expected in many Western states.
 The Oregon Office of Emergency Management is asking residents to have a bag packed and to prepare an evacuation plan.

 Flooding can occur almost anywhere across the country, and hazards can develop quickly.
-In mid-May 2021, over 12 inches of rain fell on the Lake Charles, Louisiana, area in a single day, triggering flash flooding that completely submerged parked cars.
 Flooded roadways can be deadly, so take heed of NOAA’s “Turn Around Don’t Drown” message and avoid walking or driving in flooded areas – it could save your life.

-Tornado safety is critical: So far in 2021, twisters have killed a dozen people, in Alabama, Louisiana, Texas and North Carolina.
+Tornado safety is critical.
 Tornado readiness includes knowing the safest room in your home – usually a windowless interior room on the lowest floor – and tuning in to NOAA Weather Radio, which will provide severe-weather information directly from your local National Weather Service office.

 During any severe weather event, such as the February 2021 deep freeze in Texas, the power may go out, so everyone should have flashlights and batteries on hand.
 Portable generators can be useful during extended outages, but always operate them outdoors to avoid the risk of carbon monoxide poisoning.